Committees and Individual Appointments

 The International Programs Committee provides academic oversight of off-campus domestic and international study programs including the selection of Richter fellows.
 Working in close cooperation with the International Programs Office, the committee participates in the determination of policy, the review of programs, and the selection of students for off-campus study.

 National Fellowships and Awards

-The NFA Committee is an umbrella entity for a number of externally funded fellowship opportunities, some of which are for student use during their Occidental career, others for post-graduate study and development.
+This committee is an umbrella entity for a number of externally funded fellowship opportunities (Bienecke, Marshall, Rhodes, Fulbright, NSF, Truman, Luce, Boren, Pickering, Udall, and others).
+Some are for students during their Occidental career, while others are for post-graduate study and development.
+They organize fellowship fairs and recruiting lunches, coordinate fellowship opportunities and set up proposal writing workshops.
 Committee members singly or in teams of 2-3 recruit and interview eligible students, then assist them in navigating the application process from initial inquiry, through essay writing, to final selection.
-The foundation fellowships promoted by the committee include Bienecke, Marshall, Rhodes, Fulbright, NSF, Truman, Luce, Boren and Pickering, and Morris.
-K. Udall.
-The committee as a whole meets monthly to discuss general issues, organize fellowship fairs and recruiting lunches, coordinate fellowship opportunities and set up proposal writing workshops.

 Linda Lyke, Lynn Mehl